It was a big risk, but one that Antoinette Allocca had to take.

 The public sector now accounts for 60 percent of Essential Data Corporation’s business.

-“If I stayed in the private sector, we would have been going through the same tough times as everyone else,” she said.
+“If I stayed in the private sector, we would have been going through the same tough times like everyone else,” she said.

 “I knew I was vulnerable.
 I was too heavy in the financial industry, so I wanted to go nationwide,” Allocca said.
 “All this started in 2006.
 If we started now, we’d be way behind.
 Timing in business is critical.”

-She admits the public sector can be “painstaking” to work with, endless paperwork and certifications to achieve.
-But she’s glad she changed the company’s focus.
+She admits the public sector can be “painstaking” to work with, with endless paperwork and certifications to achieve.
+But, she changed the company’s focus, and she is glad.

 The average length of a contract in the private sector, Allocca said, is less than one year.
 In the public sector, contracts last about five years.

-The basic philosophy of the company will not change, however, said Greespan.
+The basic philosophy of the company will not change, however, said Greenspan.

 “We won’t let a job fail, ever,” Greenspan said.
 “We have a long track record of that.”